TheOliG/CppMakemoreNeuralNet/README.md

 ## Overview

-This project uses a basic neural network approach taken from [A Neural Probabilistic Language Model](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf), which utilises embedding to predict the next character in a sequence:
+This project uses a basic neural network approach taken from [A Neural Probabilistic Language Model](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf), which utilises embedding to predict the next character in a sequence
 - **Forward Pass and Backpropagation**: Efficiently propagates through the network and calculates the gradients through a backward pass.
 - **Computational Graphs**: Each computation is represented as a node in a graph (CompGraph.cpp), allowing the model to compute gradients during backpropagation and to manage memory.
 - **GPU Acceleration with CUDA**: Critical components are accelerated using CUDA to leverage GPU performance for matrix operations, this greatly improves the performance of the model.